-Being an all camber, twin-like profile with minimal taper this board struggles to float in powder.
-The model scored a six out of 10.
+Being an all camber, twin-like profile with minimal taper this board struggles to float in powder without high speeds and a setback stance.
 It provided average float but required more speed than other models to achieve its maximum float.
-If you're looking for the maximum float, we love the Yes Optimistic.

 Stability at Speed

-Thanks to the cambered profile and long sidecut this board had us going as fast as we ever wanted to and it was asking for more.
-It scored a 9 out 10 for its ability to sail long arcing turns with confidence.
+Thanks to the cambered profile and long sidecut this board had us going as fast as we ever wanted to yet the board was asking for more.
+The Bryan Iguchi Pro had an impressive ability to sail long arcing turns with confidence.

 Here is where the main trade-off is felt.
-Playfulness took some sacrifice for overall stability.
-The Iguchi Pro scored a 5 out ten in this metric.
+The playfulness metric had to incur a few sacrifices to provide the overall stability.
 The board is challenging to butter and drive short radius turns unless you have some quad-zillas on you.
-However, this model is meant for all mountain freestyle riders to go big on side hits and that's where its playfulness shines.
+However, this model is meant for all-mountain freestyle riders to go big on side hits and that's where its playfulness shines.

 Pop and Jumping

 We were able to harvest plenty of pop out of this board.
-The cambered core magnifies the energy that you load you ollie with to get you higher.
+The cambered core magnifies the energy that you load your ollie with to get you higher.
 Although It does take more leg strength to influence the core to achieve the magnification effect.
-This board had top of class pop clocking in a 9 out of 10.
+This board had some of the best pop in the category.

-If you fit the rider description above with a dedicated powder board then this board could be a great value for you.
-Better performing and more versatile boards exist in this review with lower price tags.
+If you fit the rider description for this board and own a dedicated powder board or love riding fast, then this board could be a great value for you.
+If not, then more user-friendly and more versatile boards exist in this review with lower price tags.

-The Pro Camber is for those not faint of heart.
-It's design characteristics allow it to excel edging, straight lining, and jumping.
-It falls short in powder and general playfulness.
-If you have a powder board and need a board for everyday riding that will be there when you need it.
-This model could be for you.
+The Arbor Bryan Iguchi Pro Camber is for those not faint of heart.
+Its design characteristics allow it to excel on firm snow when carving, straightlining, and jumping.
+It falls short in powder performance and general playfulness.
+If you have a powder-specific stick and need a reliable board for everyday riding, then this model could be for you.